IBM Cloud Docs

 Using the Event Notifications SMTP Interface

 IBM Cloud Event Notifications supports SMTP, the most common email protocol on the internet.
 You can send email using a variety of clients, software, or programming languages that support SMTP by connecting to the IBM Cloud Event Notifications SMTP interface.
-This document explains how to set up SMTP configuration, obtain user credentials, and setup a CBR rule to access the SMTP server.
+This document explains how to set up SMTP configuration, obtain user credentials, and set up a CBR rule to access the SMTP server.

 Domain name verification